Associate Degree in General Studies Pattern II & III

 About the Associate in Arts (AA) Degree in General Studies Pattern II

-This pattern is intended for students who are planning to transfer to a four-year university in high-unit majors or when completion of the CSU GE-Breadth or IGETC patterns is not appropriate or advisable.
+Pattern II is intended for students who are planning to transfer to a four-year university in high-unit majors or when completion of the CSU GE-Breadth or IGETC pattern is not appropriate or advisable.
 (See www.assist.org or a college counselor for guidance.)
 Independent or out-of-state universities may also fall in this category.

 About the Associate in Arts (AA) Degree in General Studies Pattern III